Zaki-1052/Pi-Server/README.md

    - Use SSD storage for out-of-core calculations
    - Check for other CPU-intensive processes

+4. **Calculation timeouts**
+   - Default timeouts are set based on digit count:
+     - 3 minutes for calculations ≤ 10,000 digits
+     - 10 minutes for calculations ≤ 100,000 digits
+     - 1 hour for calculations ≤ 1,000,000 digits
+     - 2 hours for calculations ≤ 100,000,000 digits
+     - 3 hours for calculations ≤ 1,000,000,000 digits
+     - 5 hours for calculations ≤ 5,000,000,000 digits
+     - 6 hours for calculations > 5,000,000,000 digits

+5. **Segmentation faults**
+   - Enhanced logging now captures more diagnostic information
+   - Check log files for detailed information about any crashes

 ### Debug Logging

 Enable debug logging by modifying the configuration: